 • Exploring History 2

 History Year 2 Modules at Level 2 are generally survey modules seeking to convey a sense of the principal events, trends and developments in a particular country or region over a fairly long time span.
-History Year 2 Optional Modules Students take three modules, which may include:
+History Year 2 Modules Students take three modules, which may include:

 • Politics and Society in 19th Century Ireland